How To Survive A Trip To JFK Airport In New York City

 As I experienced in the past, it’s not that easy to grab something to eat, when you’re running to catch your train, that most likely will be leaving within the next minute or two.

-Yes, the trains do run very frequently, but who wants to wait 20 minutes, when they know that they have a 2-1/2 hour trip, just like I did when I went to Suffern, New York.
+Yes, the trains do run very often, but who wants to wait 20 minutes, when they know that they have a 2-1/2 hour trip, just like I did when I went to Suffern, New York.

 If My Dad Can Learn How To Get Around At JFK Airport, So Can You